More than just writing simply

 The two terms are often confused.
 That is a problem, because the difference has legal consequences.

-Easy Language follows the rulebook of the Netzwerk Leichte Sprache – binding for certified providers.
-DIN SPEC 33429 brings together additional recommendations.
-Texts in Easy Language must be tested by a checking group.
-The language is anchored in law (BITV 2.0, BGG).
+Easy Language follows fixed rules, including the Netzwerk Leichte Sprache rulebook and DIN SPEC 33429.
+According to professional standards, Easy Language texts are checked by people from the target audience.
+Easy Language is anchored in BGG and BITV 2.0.
 The Netzwerk Leichte Sprache e.
-V. awards its own certificate for certified providers; it is a private industry certificate, not a state seal.
+V. awards its own certificate; it is a private industry certificate, not a state seal.

 Plain Language is aimed at a broader audience and is less heavily simplified.
-Since May 2024 there has also been an official standard for it: DIN 8581-1.
-The frequently cited orientation towards CEFR level B1 of the Common European Framework of Reference is not part of that standard but an informal rule of thumb.
-Unlike Easy Language, testing by the target group is not part of the standard.
+Since May 2024 there has been its own standard for it: DIN 8581-1.
+It is expressly not aimed at people with cognitive impairments.
+The frequently cited orientation toward CEFR level B1 of the Common European Framework of Reference is not part of that standard but an informal rule of thumb.
+Unlike Easy Language, testing by the target audience is not part of the standard.

 Easy Language was originally developed for people with learning difficulties.
 The actual target audience is considerably larger:

-- People with limited German – immigrants, refugees, people learning German as a foreign language.
+- People with limited German—immigrants, refugees, people learning German as a foreign language.
 Note: this group benefits from Easy Language but has different needs from people with cognitive impairment.
-German learners should work towards the level of Plain Language in the medium term.
+German learners should work toward the level of Plain Language in the medium term.

-- Functionally illiterate adults – the 6.2 million adults mentioned above, who can read individual words but struggle with connected texts
+- Adults with low literacy skills—the 6.2 million adults mentioned above, who can read individual words but struggle with connected texts

-- Deaf people – for whom German Sign Language (DGS) is their first language and written German a foreign language
+- Deaf people—for many of them, German Sign Language (DGS) is their first language; written German can then be a foreign language

-A checking group typically consists of three to five people with learning difficulties who read the text and give feedback: Is it understandable?
+A review group typically consists of three to five people with learning difficulties who read the text and give feedback: Is it understandable?
 Are there passages that are unclear?
 Is an explanation missing?
-To professional standards, the text is revised until the checking group has understood it.
+In a professional workflow, the text is revised until the review group has understood it.

 Legal basis

-Easy Language is not a voluntary nicety – for certain content it is required by law:
+Easy Language is not an optional courtesy.
+For certain public content, it is provided for or required by law:

-- BITV 2.0, Annex 2: the websites of federal authorities should provide explanations in Easy Language and German Sign Language on the home page and in the accessibility statement.
-In force since 2011, tightened in 2019.
+- BITV 2.0, Annex 2: the websites of federal public bodies must provide explanations in Easy Language and German Sign Language on the home page.
+These include essential content, navigation notes and explanations of the accessibility statement.

-- BFSG (in force since June 2025): no direct obligation to use Easy Language, but the requirement for accessible communication makes understandable texts a necessity – and Easy Language the logical next step.
+- BFSG (in effect since June 28, 2025): no direct obligation to use Easy Language, but requirements for understandable and accessibly provided information for certain products and services.

 - UN Convention on the Rights of Persons with Disabilities, Articles 9 and 21: Germany has committed to providing information in accessible formats.

-For now, the obligation applies mainly to public bodies.
-But the private sector is following suit – not out of idealism, but because it pays off: health insurers, insurance companies and large employers are turning to Easy Language and accessible communication, because understandable texts generate fewer queries, reach more people and reduce regulatory risk.
+For now, the explicit Easy Language obligation mainly affects public bodies.
+In the private sector, demand is nevertheless rising: health insurers, insurance companies and large employers use Easy Language and accessible communication because understandable texts can reduce follow-up questions, reach more people and lower risks.

 What a good text in Easy Language costs

 Easy Language is more involved than ordinary editing.
-The text is not corrected but fully rendered anew: new structure, new wording, often a new layout too.
-On top of that comes the review by the checking group.
+The text is not corrected but rewritten from the ground up: new structure, new wording, often a new layout too.
+On top of that comes the review by the review group.

-Guide prices per standard page (1,500 characters including spaces) range from 60 to 120 euros depending on the complexity of the source text.
-Official texts, legal documents and medical information sit at the upper end, because the specialist-language hurdle is higher.
-Specific prices depend on the source text – do ask for a quote.
+Guide prices per standard page (1,500 characters including spaces) range from EUR 60 to EUR 120 depending on the complexity of the source text.
+Official texts, legal documents, and medical information sit at the upper end because the subject-matter hurdle is higher.
+Specific prices depend on the source text—please request a quote.

 Three things Easy Language is not

 - Child-speak.
 Easy Language is aimed at adults.
-The tone is respectful and matter-of-fact, not patronising.
+The tone is respectful and matter-of-fact, not patronizing.

 - Bad German.
 The simplified structure follows a set of rules.
 It is the result of professional work, not linguistic carelessness.

-- Superfluous if you “just write clearly”.
+- Superfluous if you “just write clearly.”
 Writing clearly is good.
-Easy Language is a defined standard with a mandatory checking stage.
+Easy Language is its own standard with target-audience checking.
 One does not replace the other.

 Sources

-- BITV 2.0, Annex 2: obligation to provide Easy Language and Sign Language for public bodies – gesetze-im-internet.de
+- BITV 2.0, Annex 2: explanations in Easy Language and German Sign Language for federal public bodies—gesetze-im-internet.de

-I render your texts into Easy Language and advise you on further quality assurance.
+I rewrite your texts in Easy Language and advise you on further quality assurance.

 Request a quote